Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Abstract

 \section{Abstract}

 The aim of this paper is to design a feedback operator for stabilizing in infinite time horizon a system modeling the interactions between a viscous incompressible fluid and the deformation of a soap bubble.
 The latter is represented by an interface separating a bounded domain of $\R^2$ into two connected parts filled with viscous incompressible fluids.
-The interface is a smooth perturbation of the sphere, and the surrounding fluids satisfy the incompressible Stokes equations in time-dependent domains.
+The interface is a smooth perturbation of the 1-sphere, and the surrounding fluids satisfy the incompressible Stokes equations in time-dependent domains.
 The mean curvature of the surface defines a surface tension force which induces a jump of the normal trace of the Cauchy stress tensor.
 The response of the fluids is a velocity trace on the interface, governing the time evolution of the latter, via the equality of velocities.
-The data are assumed to be sufficiently small, in particular the initial perturbation, that is the initial shape of the soap bubble is close enough to a sphere.
-The control function is a surface tension type force on the interface, that we design as a finite-dimensional feedback operator which stabilizes the soap bubble to the sphere with an arbitrary exponential decay rate, up to rigid displacements, and up to non-contact with the outer boundary.
+The data are assumed to be sufficiently small, in particular the initial perturbation, that is the initial shape of the soap bubble is close enough to a circle.
+The control function is a surface tension type force on the interface.
+We design it as the sum of two feedback operators: one is explicit, the second one is finite-dimensional.
+They enable us to define a control operator that stabilizes locally the soap bubble to a circle with an arbitrary exponential decay rate, up to translations, and up to non-contact with the outer boundary.

 {\bf Keywords:} Feedback stabilization, Incompressible viscous fluid, Surface tension, Free boundary problems.\\ \\ {\bf AMS subject classifications (2020):} 76D55, 76D45, 93B52, 93D15, 35R35.